1948-1956 West Haven, Connecticut

 Published in the prestigious Journal of the American Medical Association (since renamed JAMA), the Kempe article, with its gripping title and its bold call to action, struck a national chord.
 The mainstream press ran with the story: magazine articles were published and television documentaries made.
 The Junior League adopted the cause and gathered signatures on petitions that convinced Congress to pass legislation.
 Physicians accepted responsibility for recognizing inflicted injury—and mandated-reporting laws soon specified their legal duties.
 Nurses, teachers, social workers, neighbors, all were enlisted to watch for the signs of child abuse: frequent bruising, patterned bruising, implausible explanations for obvious injuries.

-Caffey’s early work also left an impression on Dr. A. Norman Guthkelch at the Royal Manchester Children’s Hospital, the first physician in his country to receive an appointment as a pediatric neurosurgeon—”It was only by a few weeks,” Guthkelch clarified with a chuckle in our first interview, 2012, “but I was the first.”
+Caffey’s early work also left an impression on Dr. A. Norman Guthkelch at the Royal Manchester Children’s Hospital, the first physician in his country to receive an appointment as a pediatric neurosurgeon—”It was only by a few weeks,” Guthkelch clarified with a chuckle in our first interview, in 2012, “but I was the first.”

 In northern England at that time, Guthkelch told me, shaking a child in the course of discipline, “or not even discipline, correction, shall we say,” was considered acceptable.
 He had treated infants with unexplained brain bleeds much like the bleeding seen in battered children, and had spoken with parents who included shaking in their description of events leading up to the child’s hospitalization.
 Reaching the obvious conclusion, he enlisted local health workers to teach parents not to shake their children, as it could be causing damage to developing brains.